Ensuring public appointments are fair and open

 The most successful boards are made up of people from all walks of life – with a blend of skills, knowledge, experience, personal qualities and perspectives.
 To achieve this, all positions on public body boards must be accessible to people from across the communities they serve – regardless of age, gender, disability, race, religion or belief, or sexual orientation.

-As part of his role to promote diversity within public body appointments, the Ethical Standards Commissioner has published Diversity Delivers – a strategy for enhancing equality of opportunity within Scotland’s public appointment process.
+As part of their role to promote diversity within public body appointments, the Ethical Standards Commissioner has published Diversity Delivers – a strategy for enhancing equality of opportunity within Scotland’s public appointment process.
 We help Scottish Government officials implement the recommendations in the strategy, and engage in outreach activity to encourage successful applications from people in under-represented groups.

 If you think someone in public office has not behaved properly, you may be able to complain to the Ethical Standards Commissioner.
-The Commissioner and his team investigate complaints against MSPs, local authority councillors or board members of public bodies when they’ve breached a code of conduct which applies to them.
+The Commissioner and their team investigate complaints against MSPs, local authority councillors or board members of public bodies when they’ve breached a code of conduct which applies to them.
 We also look into how people are appointed to the boards of regulated public bodies, and investigate complaints about lobbyists.
 You can even complain about us – or the Commissioner – if you don’t think we’ve followed proper procedure.